omkarcloud/google-maps-scraper/README.md

 Additionally, consider improving your internet speed to further enhance the scraping process.

 ### ❓ How much time does it take to scrape "n" searches?

 On average, each Google Maps search gives 120 listings.
 It takes approximately 2.5 minutes to scrape these 120 listings.

-To calculate the number of **hours** it takes to scrape "n" searches, you can **google search** this formula substituting `n` with number of searches you want to conduct:
+To calculate the number of **hours** it takes to scrape "n" searches, you can **google search** this formula substituting `n` with the number of searches you want to conduct:

 `n * 2.5 minutes`

-For example, if you want to scrape 10 google map queries or 1200 listings, it will take around 25m.
+For example, if you want to scrape 10 Google Map queries or 1200 listings, it will take around 25 minutes.

 ![](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/search-time.png)

 ### ❓ How to Run it in Docker?

-1. Run the following command to build Docker Image:
+1. Run the following command to build the Docker Image:
    ```
    docker-compose build
    ```
-2. Run the following command to start the Conatiner:
+2. Run the following command to start the Container:
    ```
    docker-compose up
    ```

 ## 🤔 Have Questions

 Ask them in discussions [here](https://github.com/omkarcloud/google-maps-scraper/discussions/).

 *Want to speak with us?* 📞 Whatsapp Call us [here](https://wa.me/message/3WED4FYQRDPNE1)

 ## Love It?
 [Star It! ⭐](https://github.com/omkarcloud/google-maps-scraper)